 Your child will be housed in a 2-step process.
 All freshmen at Fisher take a two-course Learning Community (one English writing intensive course combined with another course centered on the content of the Learning Community) in their fall semester.
-When they deposit, they have an opportunity to rank 16 different Learning Communities in order of preference.
+When they deposit, they have an opportunity to rank a number of different Learning Communities in order of preference.
 The students in the English course are also enrolled in the second course with your child.
 Those 20–25 students also live in the same residence hall.
 Your child will also complete a Housing Application on the Residential Life website.
 The application will be used to match your child with a roommate(s) similar to them, behaviorally.

 Who represents my child in the admissions process at Fisher?